xafarr/terminal-configs/steps-to-setup-ubuntu.md

     ```shell
     $ sudo apt install gnome-tweak-tool -y
     ```
+- Change left win key to act as Meta in keyboard option of tweak tool
+- Change Caps Lock to act as second Esc in keyboard option of tweak tool
 - install 'chrome-gnome-shell' and 'gTile' for window tiling (similar to Magnet in macOS)
     ```shell
     $ sudo apt-get install chrome-gnome-shell